adinramaadin/Python_Project-1_ESDM/README.md

 1. GDP and Manufacturing Output Show Robust Growth Post-policy:
     - The policy reforms had a direct, positive impact on economic activity, particularly in manufacturing.

 2. The decline in natural gas production aligns with trends in supply-side economics.
-When prices for natural gas are low, producers may cut back on supply to avoid operating at a los (Mason & Roberts, 2018; Islam et al., 2024)
+When prices for natural gas are low, producers may cut back on supply to avoid operating at a lost (Mason & Roberts, 2018; Islam et al., 2024)

-# Conclusion 2.0
+# **Conclusion 2.0**

 ## ***Model Limitations & Introduction to CGE as an Advanced Alternative***